Skip to Content

 The Roanoke Star was a huge success with locals and visitors alike, and what started as a Christmas decoration turned into a cherished symbol that earned Roanoke the nickname “Star City of the South.”
 It’s now illuminated white every night of the year, and for special occasions, it shines red, white, and blue.

 You can visit the 88.5-foot tall star at the top of Mill Mountain in Mill Mountain Park.
-There is a beautiful overlook with views of the surrounding mountains underneath the star, and the park is a great spot for a hike, bike ride, or picnic.
+There is a beautiful overlook with views of the surrounding mountains underneath the star, and Mill Mountain Park also has a playground, wildflower gardens, and the lovely Mill Mountain Zoo.

 All the cool kids know that the best things to do in Roanoke are outdoors.